How to Get Your Child to Love Reading (Over Screens)

 Avoid screens away from home and keep boredom at bay with a good book or fun magazine.
 Keep a steady supply of reading material in the car so everyone will have something when on the go.

-Places to take books:
+Places to take books

-• Going out to a restaurant
+• Out to a restaurant

 • At a sibling’s sports practice or activity